amirongit/notecode/django.md

 metadata's `get_latest_by` attribute is to implement `Manager.latest` & `Manager.earliest`.<br>
 metadata's `managed` attribute determines whether the model's lifecycle is managed by Django migrations.<br>
-metadata's `indexes` attribute can be used to define database indexes.<br>
+metadata's `indexes` attribute defines database indexes.<br>
-metadata's `constraints` attribute can be used to define database constraints.
+metadata's `constraints` attribute defines database constraints.

 a subclass of `django.core.exceptions.ObjectDoesNotExist` is provided for each model as its `DoesNotExist` attribute.<br>
 it is raised when an expected object is not found.